yuanqing/single-page-markdown-website/README.md

 The above command does the following:

-- Concatenates the given globs of Markdown files (`'*.md'`) and renders the result as a single page website to `build/index.html`.
+- Concatenates the given globs of Markdown files (`'*.md'`) and renders the result as a single-page website to `build/index.html`.
 - Copies any referenced local image files to the `build/images` directory.
 - Opens the rendered page in your default web browser (because of the `--open` flag).